 That comfort level will improve with practical experience.
 And while you’re doing that, make one technology your main focus.
 This will provide you with an edge over your competitors and allow you to deliver some amazing results.
 Choose wisely, though, your specialty should align with what your clients need most.

-Tip 5: Taking a Course
+Tip 5: Taking a full stack developer course

 Even if you’ve prepared properly, you’ll need to be ready to learn new things on demand.